Advanced HVAC Installation Techniques

 Advanced Outdoor Unit Positioning

-Last summer in Frisco, I relocated an outdoor unit that had been installed on the south side of a house, baking in direct sun all afternoon.
-The compressor was cycling on thermal overload every day by 4 PM.
-Moving it to the north side where it got morning shade improved the system’s cooling capacity by 20% and probably added five years to the equipment’s life.
+Perfect example from last summer in Frisco.
+A homeowner had their unit on the south side of the house, sitting in direct afternoon sun.
+The compressor was hitting thermal overload every day around 4 PM.
+Just shutting down when they needed it most.
+We moved it to the north side where it got shade in the afternoon.
+Same unit, same refrigerant charge, 20% more cooling capacity.
+Probably added five years to the compressor’s life too.

 Foundation Work That Actually Lasts

-The concrete pad work I see from other contractors would embarrass a sidewalk contractor.
-A proper foundation starts with excavation, proper base preparation, and 4-inch thick reinforced concrete that’s perfectly level.
-I’ve torn out dozens of installations where units were sitting on precast pads that had settled and were pulling refrigerant lines apart from the stress.
+The pad work I see from other contractors… I don’t know what to say.
+A proper foundation means actual excavation, proper base prep, and 4-inch reinforced concrete that’s dead level.
+Not precast pads.
+Not cinder blocks.
+Not pavers from Home Depot.
+I’ve ripped out dozens of installations where the unit was sitting on a precast pad that had settled and was literally pulling the refrigerant lines apart from the stress.
+Slow, constant stress on the connections.
+That’s how you get leaks that nobody can find for months.

 Refrigerant Line Work That Doesn’t Leak

-The insulation work has to be perfect because our humidity will find every gap.
-I use vapor-tight insulation throughout the entire system and seal every joint like it’s going to be underwater.
-One small gap in the insulation can cause condensation that drips onto electrical components or creates water damage inside walls.
+The insulation has to be perfect.
+Our humidity finds every gap.
+I use vapor-tight insulation on the entire line set and seal every joint like it’s going to sit underwater.
+Because functionally, in our humidity, it kind of is.
+One little gap where condensation can form and you’ve got water dripping onto electrical components or running down inside a wall.
+I’ve seen both.
+Neither is fun to fix.

 Indoor Unit Installation